yusufcodes/react-todolist/README.md

 - Styling: virtually no styles applied!
 - Have a user account to store To Do List items
 - Linked to above: add a backend to handle to do items
+- Split out components into separare files for when I add on to the app: maintainability